Your assignment is to find an article.

 "Now what do I do?"

-First, determine what types of articles and sources are required for your research.
+First, determine what type of articles and sources are required for your research.

 Has your professor specified: